forty9ten/omnibus-skeleton/README.md

 source :git => "https://github.com/forty9ten/omnibus-example-ruby-app"

 build do
-  # vender the gems required by the app
+  # vendor the gems required by the app
-  bundle "install --path vender/bundle"
+  bundle "install --path vendor/bundle"

   # setup a script to start the app using correct ruby and bundler
   command "cat << EOF > #{install_dir}/bin/run.sh